Abhishek612/React-TypeScript-TodoList/README.md

 ## Technologies and implementation.

-1: Code is written using typescript and also used some react hooks (like useState , useEffect)
+Code is written using typescript and also used some react hooks (like useState , useEffect)<br />
-3: I have used jest and enzyme library for testing our component, for this purpose I have configure Enzyme adaptor in our project
+I have used jest and enzyme library for testing our component, for this purpose I have configure Enzyme adaptor in our project <br />
-I have write only two cases for testing some aspects In future we can write more testing cases according to need.
+I have write only two cases for testing some aspects In future we can write more testing cases according to need.<br />
-4: These todo list is persistent, i.e..
-After we reload or close the browser, these todos should be there. for this purpose I have used browser's local storge .
+These todo lists are persistent, i.e..
+After we reload or close the browser, these todos should be there.<br />
+For this purpose I have used browser's local storge .

 ## Available Scripts